Astral1119/GSheet-Docs/README.md

 The Digital Garden plugin supports [callouts](https://help.obsidian.md/Editing+and+formatting/Callouts).
 There are no specific conventions for when they should be used, as long as it makes sense.
 ## Code Blocks
 Code blocks should use the `xls` syntax highlighter.
+## Wikilinks
+The Digital Garden plugin supports [wikilinks](https://help.obsidian.md/Linking+notes+and+files/Internal+links).
+Use them when possible, and don't be afraid to make dead links to be filled later.